 for protection against any unforeseen accidents, illnesses or injuries.

-Things to Do for Travellers in Puerto Rico
+Things to Do for Travelers in Puerto Rico

-While it might seem like travellers come to Puerto Rico to tan and surf, there are other places worth visiting.
-The following areas in Puerto Rico Commonwealth are a must-visit for any traveller:
+While it might seem like travelers come to Puerto Rico to tan and surf, there are other places worth visiting.
+The following areas in Puerto Rico Commonwealth are a must-visit for any traveler:

 - Culebra and Vieques: These islands are a couple of miles away from the mainland and are renowned for their bioluminescent bay.
 Getting to these islands is easy.
 They are just a boat ride away from the east coast of Puerto Rico.
 Make sure to stop at Mosquito Bay in Vieques, which holds a Guinness World Record for being the world’s brightest bay.
 The Vieques National Wildlife Refuge is also worth checking out.
 Moving on to Culebra, a must-visit for this island is the Flamenco beach and the Cayo Luis Peña Natural Reserve.
 These islands are somewhat remote and ideal for day trips and extended stays as well.

 - Old San Juan: This might come as a surprise to you, but Old San Juan is an island connected by bridges to its eastern side.
 Christopher Columbus discovered this island back in 1493 and had named it San Juan Bautista.
 This place does not boast much for natural beauty, but its history continues to draw tourists.
 You absolutely cannot miss the trolley rides at this location that take you around the island.
 Catch the spectacular sunset and sunrise and hit the streets to enjoy the local cuisine of the island.
 You can go salsa dancing here and buy souvenirs too.